 To enable the authentication method for passwordless phone sign-in, complete the following steps:

-Search for and select Azure Active Directory, then browse to Security > Authentication methods > Policies.
+Browse to Protection > Authentication methods > Policies.

 Under Microsoft Authenticator, choose the following options:

 - Target - All users or Select users

 Each added group or user is enabled by default to use Microsoft Authenticator in both passwordless and push notification modes ("Any" mode).
 To change the mode, for each row for Authentication mode - choose Any, or Passwordless.
 Choosing Push prevents the use of the passwordless phone sign-in credential.